 Gendarmenmarkt is for sure one of the most gorgeous squares in Berlin.
 Here you will see buildings like the French Cathedral and the German Cathedral with their twin domed towers, and the Konzerthaus, the Concert Hall.

-Nearby there are the most exclusive hotels and restaurants of Berlin.
+Nearby there are the most exclusive hotels and restaurants in Berlin.

 Within a ten-minute walk from Gendarmenmarkt you will be in one of the most important points of interest of Berlin: Checkpoint Charlie.

 Checkpoint Charlie is the former border crossing between East Germany and West Germany where they used to register members of the American, French and English Forces and the foreigners who were authorized to transit.
 In October 1961 the Soviet and the American tanks faced each other in this crossing point but eventually the firefight never occurred.

 Checkpoint Charlie also witnessed the most desperate attempts to escape.
 The most famous one was the attempt made by Peter Fechter, an 18 years old boy who was shot and left bleeding to death while he was trying to climb over the Wall from East Berlin.

 Today the area is a replica of how the border crossing looked like, including men dressed up as soldiers.